Continued from Home Page: [return to Home Page]

 You'll find lots of horticultural "read more about it" here, with a special emphasis on historical resources.
 We aim as well, to link the horticultural world to the greater world of ideas, to literature, philosophy, history, politics, and poetry.
 If gardening were just about the plants it would be a great thing; the fact that it connects us to an experience of the wider world is what imbues it with meaning and makes it a sustaining force in our lives.
 In addition to material on the gardens of East Campus, we will present information on the horticultural history of the campus, published resources on horticulture of the Great Plains from the past 140 years, and links to other great websites to enrich your gardening experience and love of plants.

-This website is in its infancy--a seedling.
-Check back often to see what new information has been posted.
 My style on this site will be informal, a discussion between friends.
 So let me know what else you'd like to see, what information you can add.
 See you in the gardens, Emily Levine University of Nebraska–Lincoln

 Special Projects Research Horticulturist